10 Foods Not to Eat During Pregnancy

 Here are ten foods to avoid during pregnancy.
-This is not an exhaustive list of all foods to be concerned about, but they are ten of the most important.
+This is not an exhaustive list of all foods to be concerned about, but these 10 foods not to eat during pregnancy features the most important ones.

 Imported soft cheeses such as Brie, Camembert, Roquefort, feta., Gorgonzola, queso blanco, queso fresco, and any blue-veined cheeses are usually made from unpasteurized milk and may contain a bacteria called Listeria that can cause miscarriage.
 If the cheese is non-imported and made with pasteurized milk it is safe for pregnant women to eat.

 Raw beef and chicken may contain salmonella and other bacteria.
 Even rare meat should be avoided.
 Sushi and other raw seafood should be avoided as well.

 Raw eggs may be contaminated with salmonella and should be avoided.
 This includes foods that contain raw eggs such as eggnog, Caesar salad dressing, and Hollandaise sauce.

 Fish that contains high levels of mercury should be avoided because mercury may cause brain damage.
 Fish highest in mercury include swordfish, shark, king mackerel, marlin, grouper, and orange roughy.